revisit-studies/reVISit-studies.github.io/tutorials.md

 <div class='info-panel'>
     <div class="info-text">
         It is easiest to perform the following tutorial with an IDE.
-We suggest something like VSCode.
+We suggest something like VSCode since it has JSON autocomplete.
     </div>
 </div>